 CONGRESSIONAL PRESSURE ON THE USPS

 We are asking Congress to persuade USPS to restrain its use of the new authority until 2022 at the earliest.
 You can help by reaching out to your elected officials.
-Sample letters and talking points will be available above on March 1.
+As noted above, letters and talking points are available for you to contact Congress.

 A LAWSUIT TESTING THE LEGALITY OF THE RULE